HeroCTF/heroctf.github.io/content/_index.md

 # features
 features:
   enable: true
-  subtitle: "Next Edition: HeroCTF V5"
+  subtitle: "Next Edition: HeroCTF V6"
-  title: "Registration are now open !"
+  title: "New edition in 2024"
-  description: "You can register at ctf.heroctf.fr"
+  description: "You can find challenges of previous editions on Github"
   features_blocks:
   - icon: "las la-book"
     title: "Learn"